BartsBoneJointHealth/HIPSTAR/3_shiny/README.md

 > You need to install specific versions of packages as packages can
 > change over time, that’s what renv does for you.

+4. Move your results file (.csv) to the data folder.

-4. Launch app, to launch the app you can click the ‘Run App’ button on the top right or run `shiny::runApp()` in the console.
+5. Launch app, to launch the app you can click the ‘Run App’ button on the top right or run `shiny::runApp()` in the console.
 The shiny should pop-up in a new window.